sanwebinfo/valentines-day/README.md

 ```

 - Enter your Partner name and get the Greeting Page URL
-- Next Create Greeting from webpage
+- you can also Create a Greeting image from webpage too

 ```sh
 ## Open URL in webpage